Darkeyes712/kolbold/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Apache 2.0 License License.
 See the [Apache 2.0 License](https://github.com/Darkeyes712/kolbold/blob/master/LICENSE) file for details.

 ## Contact